Saint-Pol-de-Léon Cathedral: The south ambulatory

-The Saint-Roch chapel and altar (45)
+Saint-Roch chapel and altar (45)

 This altar dates to 1854 and has a statue of saint Roch on the left side and saint Sebastian on the right side.
 Saint Roch and saint Sebastian were the two saints most invoked to rid an area of the plague.
 An oil painting in the chapel depicts saint Francis de Sales receiving the scapular.
 He was the Bishop of Geneva.
 The altar represents the parish of Saint-Jean l'Evangile, one of the seven parishes of Minihy-Léon.
 Just by the saint Roch altar there is an enfeu containing the tomb of Jean Le Scaff who was the sénéchal of Léon in 1500 and his wife Anne du Bois of Kerlosquet.
 The tomb, in engraved black marble, is just by the Saint-Roch chapel.
 On the tomb there is a carving showing the arms of the Le Scaff family.
 The vaulting in the chapel bears the heraldic shields of the Kerrom and Carman-Lesquelen families as well as that of the Kerliviry de Cléder family.
 In this chapel are two stained glass windows.
 One is dedicated to the Le Scaffs and depicts saint Michael looking down on the fires of hell and the other shows John the Evangelist at Patmos.

 In a scene depicting the "Last Judgement" Saint Michael looks down on the fires of Hell.
 The outer lancets depict Jean le Scaff and his wife.

 The "fires of hell" window of three lancets depicts the last judgement with saint Michael looking down on the fires of hell with demons and some of the damned squirming in torment.
-A sign on a column reads " Domine, in nomine tuo daemonia subjiciuntur nobis" and below that "Et cruciabuntur igne et sulfure angelorum in conspectu".
-In the first lancet, that on the left, John the Baptist is shown presenting Jean le Scaff.
-John carries the inscription "ECCENTRIC AGNUS DEI".
-The third lancet shows sainte Anne and John the Evangelist holding a chalice and presenting Anne du Bois, Le Scaff's wife, who also donated funds to the cathedral.
-Beneath the scene depicting the last judgement is the inscription "ET FUMUS TORMENTORUM EORUM ASCENDET IN FECULA FECULORUM".
-The arms of Le Scaff appear both in the tracery and on the tunic worn by Jean le Scaff.
-This window is dated to the first half of the 16th century and was restored at the end of the 19th century.

-Beneath this window is an enfeu bearing the coats of arms of the Le Scaffs and the Richards crossed with the du Bois.
-The inscription reads "ICI REPOSE JEHAN LE SCAFF, SÉNÉCHAL DE LÉON EN MV ET ANNE DU BOIS SA COMPAGNE!
-SIEUR ET DAME DE KERGOËT".
-An inscription in Latin asks people passing to pray for him".
+The window also depicts the donors, Jean le Scaff and his wife.
+It dates to the first half of the 16th century and was restored at the end of the 19th century.